 This 2018 article examines a new report finding that racism, poverty, segregation and income inequality remain—as the Kerner Commission concluded 50 years earlier—pervasive problems in American society.
 This article can help supply educators with facts they need to connect past to present and counter the myth that the King-era civil rights movement marked an end to systemic racism.

-Collins is a senior writer for Teaching Tolerance.
+Collins is a senior writer for Learning for Justice.